celestiaorg/test-infra/docs/test_plans/README.md

 This is a location to record all test plans that are covering celestia's ecosystem.

-A Test plan should be good if the following conditions are met:
+A test plan should be good if the following conditions are met:

 - Short and simple
 - Introduction